-First presented at SIHH 2009, the new Panerai Luminor 1950 8 Days Rattrapante split seconds chronograph (Ref.
-PAM 319) manual wind watch is the best “affordable” offering in the whole greatly overpriced model range of the Italian watchmaker that was refreshed earlier this year.
+First presented at SIHH 2009, the hand-wound Luminor 1950 8 Days Rattrapante split-seconds chronograph (Ref.
+PAM 319) is, perhaps, the best “affordable” offer in the whole model range of the Italian watchmaker that was refreshed earlier this year.
 Damn it!
-I am starting to fall in love with Panerai watches.
+I am starting to fall in love with Panerai.
 Although the brand’s timepieces always seemed too visually unsophisticated and almost boring to me, now I see a certain rugged beauty in them.

-The transformation started last week when I stumbled upon the gorgeous PAM 326 Panerai Luminor Chrono Daylight automatic watch that was encased in a light-weight 44 mm titanium body and featured a deep blue dial.
+The transformation started last week when I stumbled upon the gorgeous PAM 326 Luminor Chrono Daylight that was encased in a light-weight 44 mm titanium body and featured a deep blue dial.

 And now this one.